holliskuang/RestStop/README.md

 📚 DataBase: Automatically save and organize your requests/responses with the Folders System

+🌙 Color Theme: Select the theme that best suits you

 ✏️ Tests : Test your HTTP calls with assertions

 ## Supported Methods